massif-press/lancer-data/README.md

 ### Protocols
-Protocols are distinct from Free Actions only in that C/C will collect them seperately for the purposes of checking if they're the first used action(s) on a turn.
+Protocols are distinct from Free Actions only in that C/C will collect them separately for the purposes of checking if they're the first used action(s) on a turn.

 ### Charges
 Charge-style equipment is usually broken into two possible actions (throw grenade/deploy mine) and should be rendered as follows: